Guide to Student Privacy

 - What are the exceptions to FERPA's coverage?

-- I had easy access to my child's school records; why don't I have the same access to records kept by the University?
+- I had easy access to my child's student records in high school.
+Why don't I have access to the same records kept by the university?

-- How do I provide documentation of my child's dependent status?
+- How do I provide documentation of my student's dependent status?

 - How can I find out my child's grades?